Best of New Zealand

-You should plan to arrive into Auckland Airport in New Zealand at any time on day 1.
 On day 21, you can depart at any time from Wellington International Airport.
 If you would prefer to extend your stay in New Zealand, your trip guide can help you with any onwards travel arrangements.

 The minimum age for this tour is 18.
 This tour is designed for 18-39 year olds.

-From 1st October 2019, visitors who are transitting through or entering New Zealand as tourists will need to hold an Electronic Travel Authority (ETA) before travelling to New Zealand.
+Visitors who are transitting through or entering New Zealand as tourists will need to hold an Electronic Travel Authority (ETA) before travelling to New Zealand.
 Tourists will also need to pay an International Visitor Conservation and Tourism Levy (IVL) alongside the ETA.
+Tourists can enter for up to 6 months.
 People entering New Zealand on a Working Holiday Visa do not require an ETA.